RaiderHacks/RaiderHacks-Website-2.0/PASSWD_AUTH_README.md

 on the server.
 So H_1 is the proof of work that forces the attacker to replicate the

-client-side hash--even if the attacker steals all three tables: the User Table, the
+client-side hash--even if the attacker steals both tables: the Auth Table and the Honey Table.

-Auth table, and even the Honey Tables.
-The verification hash, and finally the HMAC

-hash before they finally figure out whether or not their cracked password is a fake
+The verification hash and the HMAC  hash before they finally figure out whether or not their

-or real one.
-Bear in mind the attacker will have to steal the User table containg
+cracked password is a fake or real one.
+Bear in mind the attacker will have to steal the User

-every user's username and

-email address, the auth table containing every user's H_2 hash.
+table containg every user's username and email address, the auth table containing every user's

+H_2 hash.

-5. There is a third table that contains a full list of these H_3 hashes for each and every username.
+5. The Honey table contains a full list of these H_3 hashes for each and every user.

+NOTE: Only the H_3 hash needs to be in the Honey Table no other information tied

+to the user need be in the Honey Table.

 So if a user's H_2 hash is found in the Auth table AND the user's H_3 hash is found in the